lmendiboure/5G-Course/SDN/ReadME.md

   * In a fourth terminal, scan the TCP packets received by host 2: `sudo tcpdump -i s1-eth2`,
   * In Mininet, ping host 1 to host 2, check that the traffic is duplicated and that host 3 receives it as well.

--- KEEP THIS PART FOR THE END OF THE SESSION --
 #### 3.2.3 Setting Level 4 Rules ####

 **Q.28** What is the difference between level 3 and level 4 (OSI model)?
 What could be the interest of setting up rules at this level?